Why the Pesticide Product Label Specifies Personal Protective Equipment

 Pesticide product labels undergo scheduled reevaluations, and can also be changed at any time due to new research and/or regulatory requirements.
 So read the entire label every time you purchase a pesticide product.
 The same applies to any PPE instructions that accompany the PPE – read them carefully every time you purchase the PPE, even if you purchased the same brand and model before.

-When using pesticide products, the requirements for PPE on the product label are your main source of information.
+- The Label and PPE — When using pesticide products, the requirements for PPE on the product label are your main source of information

-It is very important to select the correct PPE.
-Just as important, the PPE must be working correctly.
+- Components of PPE — It is very important to select the correct PPE.
+Just as important, the PPE must be working correctly